A 2 Day Trip to Dublin, Ireland

 9. Guinness.
 Guinness.
 Guinness.

 Get yourself down to the Guinness Storehouse.
 Even if you aren't a beer drinker, it's a fantastic brewery and the Gravity Bar offers panoramic views of the city.
 We decided to walk here, which was a bit of a trek but the weather was nice so we enjoyed it.
 There are seven floors inside with lots of activities to keep you busy for a few hours.
 You're even given the opportunity to pull your own pint, and sample some unique flavours of Guinness.
 Tickets cost €19.50 per adult, which includes at least 3 full pints of Guinness.
 I would 100% recommend going on this experience.
 It's one of the best things to do in Dublin and worth every penny.
-For some more detail and tips on the Guinness Storehouse, check out the Ultimate Guide to the Guinness Storehouse in Dublin, Ireland by Volumes & Voyages.
+For some more details and tips on the Guinness Storehouse, check out the Ultimate Guide to the Guinness Storehouse in Dublin, Ireland by Volumes & Voyages.

 10. Guinness Storehouse Connoisseur Experience

 Since we were only in Dublin for 2 days, we wanted to do as much as possible.
 When you purchase your ticket for the Guinness Storehouse, there's an option to add-on the Connoisseur Experience for an additional €40.
 If you love Guinness, this is an absolute must.
 There are limited tickets available each day, and you're taken in a small group to a completely private bar filled with all types of Guinness.
 You get to sample at least 5 different versions of Guinness, and finish by pulling your own pint here as well.
 The bartender also provides you with a lot of history and fun facts about Guinness.
 All of these drinks are on top of the pints you're entitled to with the general Storehouse ticket, so you should expect to be stumbling down the streets of Dublin when you leave!